 The nature of traditional lessons

 It helps to be clear-eyed about the nature of traditional instrument lessons.
 They involve learning to read music, which is a complex cognitive process, and they require a high degree of hand-eye coordination.
 They are inevitably product-oriented, focused on semi-regular recitals at which the student’s learning will be displayed and judged.
 Reflect on whether your young child is developmentally ready for the pressure of performing a piece in public.
 Practicing a piece to become performance-ready requires persistence, patience, and commitment, and music study will not magically produce these qualities in a child who is not already showing some sign of them.
 If your child is easily frustrated and has little patience for repetitious tasks, it’s probably better to continue for a while longer with non-formal music and movement experiences like Music Together classes, or if offered in your area, Rhythm Kids.

 The need for basic music competence

 Imagine the consequences of this within the context of a music lesson.
-A child without tonal competence will have difficulty recognizing whether he is playing the correct melody: he may not even have an aural understanding of what makes one note "right" and another "wrong."
-If he lacks rhythmic competence, he will likely have trouble understanding the values of notes or keeping a steady tempo.
-If a child cannot "speak the language" of music by singing in tune and moving with accurate rhythm, how can he be expected to become literate enough to read music?
+A child without tonal competence will have difficulty recognizing whether they are playing the correct melody: they may not even have an aural understanding of what makes one note “right” and another “wrong.”
+If they lack rhythmic competence, they will likely have trouble understanding the values of notes or keeping a steady tempo.
+If a child cannot “speak the language” of music by singing in tune and moving with accurate rhythm, how can they be expected to become literate enough to read music?
 As with language, music mastery happens first at the aural/oral level, through plenty of direct exposure.

 Creating a sound music environment